Stibor of Stiboricz: Last years

-In 1407, he fought in Bosnia.
-Stibor was among the first members of the Order of the Dragon founded by King Sigismund and his Queen Barbara of Celje (1408).
-In 1409, he was appointed again to the office of the Voivode of Transylvania and he also became the head of Trencsén county.

 In 1409, Sigismund signed a treaty with Teutonic Knights which was seen as direct action against Poland and in 1410, Scibor was in charge of the negotiations between Poland and Teutonic Knights on the behalf of Sigismund where Polish side was asked to not attack the Teutonic side.
 On behalf of Sigismund, Stibor sold Neumark to the Teutonic Knights for a remarkably large sum.
 This reinforced Sigismund's finances and made it more difficult for the Teutonic Knights to hire mercenaries to fight on their side against the Poles-Lithuanians in Grunwald-Tannenberg.

-In May 1410, King Sigismund entrusted Stibor and the Palatine Nicholas II Garai to mediate between the Teutonic Knights and King Władysław II of Poland, but when negotiations failed, war broke out.
 The Battle of Grunwald took place, with almost all of the Ostojas leaving Hungary to join Polish forces.
 However, Stibor and his brother Andrzej (Andrew) together with their sons, remained loyal to the Emperor.
 Instead, Stibor led small the Hungarian army to attack Poland from the South.
 Because of the diplomatic work of Stibor of Stiboricz, Sigismund abandoned hostile actions against Poland and turned to support the wealthy and mighty Teutonic Knights by signing never executed agreements in to order to gain financial benefit to protect his own Empire for the Ottoman threat.
 Leading King's army against Poland was mostly marking the support to the Teutonic Knights rather to do any serious damage.
 Few places have been burned down but Stibor's army did not siege of any stronghold, which Stibor easily could do leading elite army forces and well equipped.
-After burning down the land of Stary Sącz, Stibor's army turned back to Hungary in order to prepare the peace negotiations between Poland and Hungary.
-In several Polish sources, there is a legend noted that small Polish army chased the army of Stibor and defeated him in small battle.
-Having in mind that Stibor of Stiboricz and his army, defeated several Principalities and burned down entire Austria except Vienna, being victorious general in almost all the battles including against at the time powerful Venetian Empire, those rumors have no scientific relevance, they are rather falsification of the history in order to glorify Polish victory over Teutonic Knights.
+After burning down the land of Stary Sącz, Stibor ordered a retreat and headed toward Hungary.
+Meanwhile, the Polish commander, Jan of Szczekociny, gathered all available forces and set out in pursuit of the enemy.
+The Polish troops, divided into two groups, crossed the Polish-Hungarian border at Sromowce and Stropków, aiming to encircle the fleeing Hungarians.
+Soon they caught up with Stibor near Bardejov in Slovakia.
+Among their ranks was Stibor’s own brother, Mikołaj of Ściborzyce.
+The Poles routed and slaughtered the Hungarian troops.
+Stibor fled the battlefield and took refuge in Bardejov.